The best way to book a session with Conny is to use our online booking system.

-Conny qualified with BSc in acupuncture from the LCTA in 2006 and an MSc in Chinese Herbal Medicine from the University of Westminster in 2015.
+Conny qualified with a BSc in acupuncture from the LCTA in 2006 and an MSc in Chinese Herbal Medicine from the University of Westminster in 2015.

 Between 2008 and 2011, she went on three study trips to Zhejiang Hospital of Chinese Medicine in Hangzhou, China, where she saw Chinese medicine used in a common general hospital setting, and where she learnt Tuina from the local doctors.

 In the U.K., she has worked at the Pain Clinic of the Royal Free Hospital, liaising with Dr Ordman and the medical team there.

-More recently, she has completed all the London training programmes with Andrew Nugent-Head from the Association of Traditional Studies, and has been on three internships at their teaching clinic in Asheville, USA, learning more about the treatment of serious physical injury and internal illnesses using Chinese Medicine.
-Her write-up of her second trip was published in the RCHM Journal in 2017 and is due for publication in Switzerland and Germany in 2019.
+More recently, she has completed all the London training programmes with Andrew Nugent-Head from the Association of Traditional Studies, and has been on four internships at their teaching clinic in Asheville, USA, learning more about the treatment of serious physical injury and internal illnesses using Chinese Medicine.
+Her write-up of her second trip was published in the RCHM Journal in 2017 and in a Swiss publication in 2018.

 In 2018 Conny and Zarig joined Andrew Nugent-Head’s teaching team, assisting at his seminar programme in Zurich.
-They are running a CPD course on Ah Shi treatment in London in early 2019.
+They both teach CPD courses for acupuncturists in London, focussing on advanced clinical skills.
 Conny also runs weekly herb tasting sessions at Yi Dao Clinic for practitioners and students of Chinese herbal medicine.

-Conny is a member of the RCHM and is also on its governing board.
+In early 2020, Conny was appointed CEO of the RCHM.
 She is active in the promotion of Chinese medicine with the public and in supporting fellow practitioners to ensure a flourishing future for the profession.
 She currently sits on the Accreditation Board of the EHTPA, ensuring high standards of education for Chinese Herbal Medicine practitioners.